AmazonSWCollab/OpenDoors/README.md

 For front end dev, go to `client/src/App.js` to start.

-If this is your first time developing with these files, be sure to run `npm install` in both client and server folders to get the necessary dependencies.
+If this is your first time developing with these folders, be sure to run `npm install` in both client and server folders to get the necessary dependencies.